StefanMPopp/StefanMPopp.github.io/_projects/phd_project.md

 These are the first 3 chapters of my PhD thesis.
 I continue to work on the topic of ant search in 2 other [projects](/projects/curr_project/).

+How do you search for a small item in a huge space you cannot oversee?
+Previously, the question of how ants search for unknown resources had barely been addressed in the scientific literature.
+I created to date the largest arena for tracking ants to describe their search patterns and answer questions about the influences of experience and communication.

 <h3>methods</h3>
 I let 5 whole colonies of ants search freely in a custom-built large arena which I recorded with 4 cameras to track the ants' movements.
 Since I was interested in their search behavior for novel targets, I never added any resources in the arena.